dojo/docs/dojox/image/Magnifier.rst

 .. contents::
    :depth: 2

-A dojox.gfx-based version of the `MagnifierLite widget <dojox/image/MagnifierLite>`_.
+A dojox.gfx-based version of the :ref:`MagnifierLite widget <dojox/image/MagnifierLite>`.

 ============